nitinkc/nitinkc.github.io/_posts/Java/2021-10-13-Optionals.md

 ### IfPresent Or else

 Considering a scenario where we need to return the first element, if present, else return an empty response.

 {% gist nitinkc/1c8d47211a5b373292620dce79dbc36b %}

+# The null == object comparison:

+Using `null == object` is a defensive programming practice, especially in languages like Java, where accidental assignment in conditionals can cause bugs.

+Writing null == object instead of object == null prevents accidental assignment if a developer mistakenly use a single = instead of ==.

+For example, `if(object = null)`, the expression object = null will always evaluate to null, and the **if condition will always be false**, even if object is not null.

+However, object == null to be more natural to read and understand.
+Modern IDEs often help prevent such mistakes by showing a warning when an assignment is used inside a conditional expression.
+So, whether to use null == object or object == null is largely a matter of personal preference and coding standards within a team.
+Both forms are correct and serve the same purpose.